WORK AT HOME SCAM • WORK AT HOME SCAMS

 Romanian scam rings, made up of teenagers and young adults led by former KGB officers, latched on to the scam and made it their own.
-Currently, Romanian and Nigerians scam rings have joined forces and are working together from Romania, West Africa, South Africa, the UK (mostly England and Ireland), The Netherlands, the US, Canada, and Australia.
+Currently, Romanian fraud rings and fraud rings located in other Former Soviet Union countries have joined forces with Nigerians scam rings and are working together from Romania, West Africa, South Africa, the UK (mostly England and Ireland), The Netherlands, the US, Canada, Latvia, Lithuania, the Ukraine, and Australia.

 The Romanians have brought their Identity Theft and hacking expertise contacts to the table, while the Nigerians have scam ring operatives in place in countries all over the world.
-The combination is dismaying in its economical impact on society.
+The combination is dismaying in its economic impact on US society.

 How does the scam work?
 The scammer places a want ad on the Internet or in newspapers and magazines.
 The ad describes that a foreign company needs a US representative to process payments for their US clients.
 See "How do people find the job offers?" above for other methods used by the scammers to distribute the phony job offers.

 A job seeker responds to the job offer, however he or she becomes aware of it, through the email address provided by the scammer.

 The so-called employer (scamployer) provides any number of excuses for not being able to process payments in the company's country.
 The reason this scam is so successful is that the scamployer claims to be in located in a country that Americans naturally associate either with repression, or recovering from the breakup of the USSR, or not as sophisticated as the US, or generally in a state of governmental and banking disarray.